sumitkaila88/ng-media-query/README.md

 });

 [minwidth, maxwidth]
-Use -1 for no limit
+Use -1 for no limit.
 You're free to change the key value pair for media.
-The response will be the provided key(eg. xs)
+The response will be the provided key. eg. xs

 ```